bojand/ghz/www/docs/options.md

 Maximum duration of application to send requests with `n` setting respected.
 If duration is reached before `n` requests are completed, application stops and exits.
 Examples: `-x 10s` or `-x 3m`.

+### `--connections`

+By default we use a single gRPC connection for the whole test run, and the concurrency (`-c`) is achieved using goroutine workers sharing this single connection.
+The number of gRPC connections used can be controlled using this parameter.
+This parameter cannot exceed concurrency option.
+The specified number of connections will be distributed evenly to be shared among the concurrency goroutine workers.
+So for example a concurrency of `10` and using `5` connections will result in `10` goroutine workers, each pair of `2` workers sharing `1` of the `5` connections.
+Each worker will get its share of the total number of requests specified using `-n` option.

 ### `-d`, `--data`

 The call data as stringified JSON.
 If the value is `@` then the request contents are read from standard input (stdin).
 Example: `-d '{"name":"Bob"}'`.